-4 Outside-The-Box Examples of Content Marketing We Love
+Four Outside-the-Box Examples of Content Marketing We Love5 min read

-Content Marketing is an instrumental part of our strategy at Marketeering Group.
+Content marketing is an instrumental part of our strategy at Marketeering Group.
 This approach to marketing reaches customers by creating and distributing engaging, relevant, and consistent digital content.
 By focusing on content, brands can more easily raise awareness with their audiences by sharing messages customers are interested in seeing, rather than obtrusive and out-of-place advertisements.
-From blog posts, to photos, videos, social media, and more, there are many ways to create this type of engaging digital content and share it with the world.
-Here are a few interesting content marketing examples we think go above and beyond the rest, and give us some creative content marketing inspiration.

 New York Times and Samsung’s Daily 360 Videos